Angelo Castro Jr.: Broadcasting

 Castro joined ABS-CBN when it reopened in 1986 after the EDSA Revolution and became its news manager.
 He created TV Patrol, the longest-running Filipino newscast.
 Castro anchored The World Tonight in 1986 with Loren Legarda.

 In 2000, Castro became ABS-CBN's senior vice-president for news and current affairs.
 He left that post a year later but continued to anchor The World Tonight.
 He also hosted the travel show Las Islas Filipinas on ANC.

 Castro retired in September 2009, but returned as news anchor on The World Tonight in November 2011.
 He was joined by Tina Monzon-Palma and Teddyboy Locsin.
 He finally left the show for the last time when his health continued to deteriorate.

 Personal life

 He was the son of Angelo Castro Sr, a broadcaster, former Philippine Information attaché to San Francisco, and former Press Undersecretary.
-He was married to fellow actress-broadcaster June Keithley in 1973, and is the father of actor-broadcaster Diego Castro III, Gabriella, and Angelica.
-Castro is also the uncle of musicians Kenneth Ilagan and Mondo Castro.
+He was married to fellow actress-broadcaster June Keithley in 1973, and was the father of actor-broadcaster Diego Castro III, Gabriella, and Angelica.
+Castro was also the uncle of musicians Kenneth Ilagan and Mondo Castro, and actor Rico Yan.